aimeos/aimeos-docs/src/providers/basket-plugins.md

 }
 ```

-The file containing the class must be placed in the *./lib/custom/src/MShop/Plugin/Provider/Order/Myexample.php* file (or any more reasonable file/class name) of your extension.
-There's an article about [creating extensions](../developer/extensions.md) for Aimeos if you haven't one yet.
+The file containing the class must be placed in the *./lib/custom/src/MShop/Plugin/Provider/Order/Myexample.php* file (or anymore reasonable file/class name) of your extension.
+Here is an article about [creating extensions](../developer/extensions.md) for Aimeos, if you don't have one yet.

 # Event system